How EQ can make you a better leader

 For this expert series, we will focus on Brian; a successful 41-year old executive newly hired to a consulting firm that works exclusively with the United States Department of Defense.
 Most of Brian’s direct reports are about 10 to 15 years his senior with advanced degrees.
 Brian’s insecurities about his age, lack of a post-graduate degree and inexperience with advanced research projects have been a cause of great stress since he’s started his new job.
 While working at his new job, he was introduced to an assessment focused on the Emotional Intelligence subscales, which he saw as an opportunity to sharpen his self-awareness and relationship building skills.
 Feeling how he had been lately; he eagerly engaged in the EI process to gain insights.

 Although some of Brian’s results were expected, there were some that surprised him and he was eager to improve.
 He decided to reach out and create a close professional relationship with a senior researcher who works for him to serve as a mentor.
-Through this mentorship Brian was able to gain specific content knowledge that he lacked and helped him better engage with EI elements with which he most often struggled with – Happiness and Self-Actualization.
-It’s important to see your results as a stepping stone towards building a better you like Brian did.
+Through this mentorship, Brian was able to gain specific content knowledge that he lacked and helped him better engage with EI elements with which he most often struggled with – Happiness and Self-Actualization.
+It’s important to see your results as a stepping stone towards building a better you as Brian did.
 EQ can be learned so if there are weaknesses, take advantage; work with a Coach, create an action plan, and stick to it!

 What it takes: